Oriental workshop rugs:

 From 1936, on the initiative of Reza Palhavi Shah and until the middle of the 20th century, the Iranian state created a subsidized institution in order to preserve ancient and traditional motifs.
 These rugs have the name 'Sherkat farsh' which can be translated as 'state rug’ and which allows to safeguard and transmit the know-how and the tradition of the Persian carpet.

-Iranian Kurk wool rug, cotton warp and weft, circa 1960.
+Iranian Kurk wool rug, cotton warp and weft, circa 1950.
 Very good condition.
-Very solid and comfortable carpet.
+Very solid carpet.
 Can withstand intensive use.

-Very beautiful traditional Méched in mianfarsh format consisting of a central medallion and four spandrels, where we appreciate the arabesques with elegant curves.
+Beautiful traditional Méched in mianfarsh format consisting of a central medallion and four spandrels, where we appreciate the arabesques with elegant curves.
 Colors in raspberry tones are typical of these creations.
 The field of the carpet is dotted with flowers and foliage.
-Five borders with motifs of 'boteh*', foliage and flowers (samovari or herati) frame the field of the carpet.
+Seven borders with motifs of 'boteh*', foliage and flowers (samovari or herati) frame the field of the carpet.

 Méched or Mashad is the capital of Khorasan, northeastern Iran.
 Khorasan is the most important region of Iran.
 Méched is a city whose first carpet productions were made during the Safavid dynasty (1501-1732) and more precisely at the request of Shah Abbas (1588-1629).
 Production was interrupted in the 18th century and resumed in the 19th century.
 The vast majority of Meched were predominantly raspberry pink, but some were also made in shades of blue called "peacock feather".